christensenjairus/ClusterCreator/README.md

 * Optional external etcd cluster
 * Optional Proxmox pool configuration
 * Custom Network & VLAN Unifi configuration
-* Custom worker types (general, db, and backup are included - but you can add your own)
+* Custom worker classes (general, db, and backup are included - but you can add your own)
 * Custom quantities of control-plane, etcd, and custom worker nodes
-* Custom hardware requirements for each node type
+* Custom hardware requirements for each node class
 * Custom node IPs
 * Custom proxmox tags